Plot polarities on the lower hemisphere of the focal sphere

 +m places a vector head at the mid-point the vector path [none].
 Append f or r for forward or reverse direction of the vector [forward].
 Optionally, append t for a terminal line, c for a circle, a for arrow [Default], i for tail, A for plain open arrow, and I for plain open tail.
 Further append l|r to only draw the left or right half-sides of this head [both sides].
 Cannot be combined with +b or +e.

-+nnorm scales down vector attributes (pen thickness, head size) with decreasing length, where vector plot lengths shorter than norm will have their attributes scaled by length/norm [arrow attributes remains invariant to length].
-For Cartesian vectors specify a length in plot units, while for geovectors specify a length in km.
++n[norm[/min]] scales down vector attributes (pen thickness, head size) with decreasing length, where vector plot lengths shorter than norm will have their attributes scaled by length/norm [other arrow attributes remain invariant to length].
+Optionally, append /min for the minimum shrink factor (in the 0-1 range) that we will shrink to [0.25].
+For Cartesian vectors, please specify a norm in plot units, while for geovectors specify a norm in map units (see Distance units) [k].
+Alternatively, append unit q to indicate we should use user quantity units in making the decision; this means the user also must select user quantity input via +v or +z.

 +t[b|e]trim will shift the beginning or end point (or both) along the vector segment by the given trim; append suitable unit (c, i, or p).
 If the modifiers b|e are not used then trim may be two values separated by a slash, which is used to specify different trims for the beginning and end.
 Positive trims will shorted the vector while negative trims will lengthen it [no trim].